tanmaya26/file-bot/Bot/BOT.md

 ## Selenium testing

+The selenium tests the latest Bot's response which makes sure it does not test for stale responses from previous threads in the channel.
+It tests for the commands given by user on the text box in the channel.
 Currently, we have implemented test cases for four major features of file bot: Watermark, Storage management, Category management and External storage.
 Each feature has sub-categories which are also tested and these tests have a happy path and one alternate path.
 Let's go over the test cases.

 1. Watermark